dotlang/language/README.md

 Electron programming language is a general purpose language based on author's experience and doing research on other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Haskell, Clojure, F\#, Oberon-2).
 I call the paradigm of this language "Data-oriented".
-This is a combination of Object-Oriented and Functional approach.
+This is a combination of Object-Oriented and Functional approach and it designed to work with data.
 There are no objects or classes.
 Only structs and functions.
 But most important features of OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.

 There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.